 Exams – a special problem in Northern Ireland?

 The reasonable adjustment duty in Northern Ireland seems to apply alright to how a competence standard is assessed.
 However it is unclear whether a competence standard which applies to everyone but unjustifiably puts disabled people at a disadvantage can itself be unlawful discrimination.
-See Education: disability discrimination in NI>Exams.
+There are arguments, I think, that Malcolm does not apply in that situation, so that the competence standard can be unlawful discrimination.
+See Education: disability discrimination in NI>Exams, and particularly Education: disability discrimination in NI>Competence standards: are the Northern Ireland rules ineffective?

 Why the decision?